QualiSystems/Ixia-IxNetworkController-Shell/README.md

 ### Standard version
 The **Ixia IxNetwork Controller 1G** shell is based on the Traffic Shell Standard version 3.0.0.

-For detailed information about the shell’s structure and attributes, see the [Traffic Shell standard](https://github.com/QualiSystems/shell-traffic-standard/blob/master/spec/traffic_standard.md) in GitHub.
+For detailed information about the shellâ€™s structure and attributes, see the [Traffic Shell standard](https://github.com/QualiSystems/shell-traffic-standard/blob/master/spec/traffic_standard.md) in GitHub.

 ### Supported OS
-▪ Windows
+â–ª Windows

 ### Requirements

 Release: **Ixia IxNetwork Controller 1G**

-▪ IxNetwork API Server: 8.0.1 GA and above
+â–ª IxNetwork API Server: 8.0.1 GA and above

-▪ IxNetwork Connection Manager: 8.40 EA and above
+â–ª IxNetwork Connection Manager: 8.40 EA and above

-▪ CloudShell: 8.1 and above
+â–ª CloudShell: 8.1 and above

 ### Automation
 This section describes the automation (driver) associated with the data model.
-The shell’s driver is provided as part of the shell package.
+The shellâ€™s driver is provided as part of the shell package.
 There are two types of automation processes, Autoload and Resource.
 Autoload is executed when creating the resource in the **Inventory** dashboard, while resource commands are run in the sandbox.

 For Traffic Generator shells, commands are configured and executed from the controller service in the sandbox, with the exception of the Autoload command, which is executed when creating the resource.